-667. Contemplative Traditions in Christianity.
-(3) Historical and interdisciplinary study of contemplative practices (meditation, spirit possession, visions, and dreams) with special attention to gender and culture.
+667. Christian Mysticism.
+(3) Study of Christian mysticism and contemplation (spirit possession, visions, dreams, and meditation) and their relation to contemporary issues.

 668. Protestant and Catholic Reformations.
 (3) Study of the origin and development of Reformation theology and ecclesiology.

 669. Radical Christian Movements.
 (3) Study of selected radical movements in the Christian tradition and their relation to contemporary issues.